 What world is this president living in?

-He's made when is this president ever going to go to his hometown of Chicago?
+When is this president ever going to go to his hometown of Chicago?

-3,470 plus dead people, and he only talked about Chicago nine times.
+3,470-plus dead people, and he only talked about Chicago nine times.

-But boy, if it's a high profile racial incident against the police, he's going to rush to judgment, usually be wrong, and inflame passions and raise expectations among people in the community about what's going to happen and what the result is going to be.
+But boy, if it's a high-profile racial incident against the police, he's going to rush to judgment, usually be wrong, and inflame passions and raise expectations among people in the community about what's going to happen and what the result is going to be.

 Anyway, so here we are, and it is all over the place.

-I have just got off the phone with him and I asked him, have you heard anything?
+I have just got off the phone with him, and I asked him, have you heard anything?

 And he told me he did not.